Skip to main content

 Bathroom lowlight plants

-Keeping indoor plants has been a popular decorating method for years, but the nature-inspired design has gone to a whole new level in recent years.
-From green being the "it" color of the year to design styles adopting a friluftsliv appeal, designers and DIYers alike are finding new and interesting ways to incorporate nature design into the modern home.

-What's one of our favorite green design features?
+Keeping indoor plants has been popular in interior design for years, but this nature-inspired decor has gone to a whole new level in recent years.
+From green being the "it" paint color of the year to design styles adopting a "friluftsliv" appeal, designers and DIYers alike are finding new and interesting ways to incorporate nature into the modern home.
+What's one of our favorite green design trends?
 The shower plant.

-Whether you have a bathroom with a green palette or a super luxurious, modern design, keeping a plant inside your shower is a unique, fun design approach.
-It's also incredibly beneficial for you.
+Whether you have a bathroom with a green palette or a super luxurious, modern bathroom design, keeping a plant inside your shower is a unique and fun design approach.
+Did you know that it's also incredibly beneficial for your health?
 These are the benefits of a shower plant — and the best ones you can get.

 Read more